Yet another blog about TomEE and OpenEJB

 Note: this configuration is designed for ears but works for war too so now you can synchronized multiple sources/targets.

-Comments on: "TomEE Maven Plugin: finer configuration for updates" (3)
+3 thoughts on “TomEE Maven Plugin: finer configuration for updates

 Dont forget to set Project Stage to Development if you are using JSF with this you can see the changes.